oresat/oresat-structure/README.md

 If you want to show everything, you can just ctrl+a in the feature tree.
 If you're showing lots of COTS parts, please hide them before committing, since it can cause the model to load very slowly.

 ## TODO:
-If you're looking for tasks to complete, check the [issues] or the meeting notes.
+If you're looking for tasks to complete, check the [issues] or the [meeting notes].
 This README is just too low-traffic to be useful as a TODO.

 ## Repo Structure
 - OreSat.SLDASM